entrity/stackedit-computer-vision/papers-read/Detail/3D Social Saliency from Head-mounted Cameras.md

 ## Method
 Reconstruct 3D from video using "structure from motion."
 Camera pose is recovered using a RANSAC embedded Perspective-$n$-Point algorithm.
-Use motion capture to provide
+Use motion capture to provide ground truth.

 ### Calibration

 Have pairs of people look at each other's camera while moving back and forth and side to side.
 This gives us transformation between (camera's angle and gaze angle) and (camera's center and head center).
 The transformation is applied simply as $y = Ry^w - RC$ where $y^w$ is the point of regard, R is camera orientation, C is camera center.
 (This transforms the real-world $y^w$ to the wearer's camera-centered coordinate system.)